tmarfil/nginx-api-gateway-for-k8s/docs/class1/module2/lab1.rst

 .. image:: images/02_error_fetching_browser.jpg
   :scale: 50%

-To fix the broken HTTP route, we need to add TLS (Changing the HTTP scheme from HTTP to HTTPS) and route ``/get-job`` to the "ecelctic-jobs" API.
+To fix the broken HTTP route, we need to add TLS (changing the HTTP scheme from HTTP to HTTPS) and route ``/get-job`` to the "ecelctic-jobs" API.